-When we talk about online marketing, we frequently find many different concepts, some of them even opposite to each other.
+When we talk about digital marketing, we frequently find many different concepts, some of them even opposite to each other.
+It is a bit of a wild west out there even though it has been around for many years now.
 There are dozens of things to consider, many marketing tools, several different methods and strategies and like opinions, all different, diverse and almost never the same.

 This is why we like to talk about the four cores of online marketing.
 These four cores are a way of structuring your web marketing strategies to allow business owners to understand where to go and what to do with less confusion.
 These are by no means everything available online, but they are main elements that most web marketing strategies should incorporate.

-From these four cores, we can extend, separate, branch or weave a much more complex strategy, however, to begin with, we should focus on having a clear, easy and results oriented marketing strategy.
+From these four cores, we can extend, separate, branch or weave a much more complex strategy, however, we should focus on having a clear, easy and results oriented marketing strategy.

 Web design covers everything, from the appearance and user experience of the website, to the code and functionality.
 Pretty websites without good code is like a very dumb beautiful person, pretty to look at, but boring after the first line.

 It also happens that your website is the base of most businesses online marketing.
 From it you can blog and publish news that can be shared to social media and promoted through SEO or pay-per-click.
 Your website is your store and people will visit and decide whether they trust you, can buy from or would rather go elsewhere.